 - Over half of all elder home staff members admit to abusing a resident at least once within the prior year.

 - In one survey, 17 percent of certified nursing assistants (CNAs) working in nursing homes admitted to pushing, shoving, or grabbing a resident.

 If you believe that your elder loved one has been physically abused in his or her nursing home, don’t continue to ignore the matter.
 The abuse needs to stop, your loved one needs justice, and the abusers need to take responsibility for their actions.
-To learn more about your potential abuse claim, take action by calling Louisville nursing home abuse attorney Seth Gladstein today.
+To learn more about your potential abuse claim, take action by calling nursing home abuse attorney in Louisville Seth Gladstein today.

 How Physical Abuse Happens in Nursing Homes

 Both Kentucky and federal law requires nursing homes and assisted living facilities to provide a safe place for residents.
 Unfortunately, all too often these facilities simply fail to provide that environment.
 Instead of living in comfort and health, residents live in fear of those who care for them – while being physically abused and psychologically terrorized.

 How and why does physical abuse happen in nursing homes?